• Home

 Challenge

-Across corporate functions — HR, Global Mobility, Procurement, Finance, Legal, Operations and beyond — organisations face the same situation:
+Artificial Intelligence has entered corporate reality fast.
+Across corporate functions — HR, Global Mobility, Procurement, Finance, Legal, Operations and beyond — organisations face similar situations:

-Yet in most organisations, daily work remains unchanged.
+In most organisations, daily work remains unchanged.
+Why?

 The Underlying Problem